 Hence, the idea that there is an easy way to make video ads is a compelling concept, even if the above title is more suited to generating clicks than predicting real-world video ad success.

-Nevertheless, this does not suggest that the information in the above video is not beneficial.
+Nevertheless, this is not a suggestion that the information in the above video is not beneficial.
 The following points it outlines are indeed worthy: